Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: OWNS equations

 \subsection{Approximate projection using OWNS-R}

-OWNS-R constructs approximations to~\eqref{eq:projectionOp} with a reduced computational cost relative to OWNS-P. Definition~\ref{def:approxRecursive} presents the OWNS-R recursive filter.
-In contrast OWNS-P, proposition~\ref{prop:projMatOWNS-R} shows that the resulting matrix is not generally a projection, while proposition~\ref{prop:commMatOWNS-R} shows that it always commutes with $M$.
-Proposition~\ref{prop:OWNS-R-converge} provides a criterion for convergence, while proposition~\ref{prop:minimalOWNS-R} provides a necessary condition for convergent parameters to exist.
-While Zhu and Towne~\cite{Zhu_2021_OWNS-R} suggested that the OWNS-P recursion parameters would also work for OWNS-R, we show in proposition~\ref{prop:minimalOWNS-R-false} that this is not always true.
-In addition, proposition~\ref{prop:owns-r-repeat-blowup} shows that repeated applications of the OWNS-R matrix leads to unbounded growth or decay unless the approximation is fully converged.
-We then conclude by discussing the practical implementation of OWNS-R in definition~\ref{def:owns-r-implementation} and proposition~\ref{prop:owns-r-implementation}.
+OWNS-R constructs approximations to $P$ with a reduced computational cost relative to OWNS-P. Definition~\ref{def:filter-r} presents the OWNS-R recursive filter, which is recast in matrix form in Proposition~\ref{prop:owns-r-implementation}.
+In contrast to OWNS-P, Proposition~\ref{prop:projMatOWNS-R} shows that the resulting matrix is not generally a projection matrix, while Proposition~\ref{prop:commMatOWNS-R} shows that it always commutes with $M$.
+Proposition~\ref{prop:OWNS-R-converge} provides a criterion for convergence, while Proposition~\ref{prop:minimalOWNS-R} provides a necessary and sufficient condition for convergent parameters to exist.
+While Zhu and Towne~\cite{Zhu_2021_OWNS-R} suggested that OWNS-R convergence can be guaranteed using the same recursion parameters as OWNS-P, we show in Proposition~\ref{prop:minimalOWNS-R-false} that this is not true.
+In addition, Proposition~\ref{prop:owns-r-repeat-blowup} shows that repeated applications of the OWNS-R matrix leads to unbounded growth or decay unless the filter is fully converged.